Ishaan282/CulinaryCrafts-food-app/client/README.md

 # Project title: CulinaryCrafts

 ## Description
 CulinaryCrafts is your ultimate companion in the kitchen.
-This all-in-one food application, built with React, is designed to inspire, facilitate, and enhance your culinary journey.
+This all-in-one food application, built with MERN, is designed to inspire, facilitate, and enhance your culinary journey.
 Whether you're a seasoned chef or a beginner, CulinaryCrafts offers a rich and interactive platform to discover new recipes, connect with fellow food lovers, shop for ingredients, and showcase your own culinary masterpieces.

-The application is designed with a user-friendly interface, featuring a navigation bar for easy access to various sections - Home, Recipes, Socials, Ingredients, and Cart.
-Explore a diverse range of recipes, each accompanied by a detailed guide and a customizable ingredient checklist.
+The application is designed with a user-friendly interface, featuring a navigation bar for easy access to various sections - Home, Recipes, Socials, Ingredients, Shopping List and Cart.
+Explore a diverse range of recipes, each accompanied by a detailed guide and ingredient checklist.
 Connect with other food enthusiasts in the Socials section, equipped with a chat feature for sharing your food experiences.
 The Ingredients section serves as your digital marketplace, listing all available ingredients for purchase.
+By going to the Shopping List you can create your presonalized list.
 The application also includes a login/signup feature, allowing you to create a personal account and save your preferences.

-Whether you're planning a meal, learning a new dish, or shopping for ingredients, CulinaryCrafts is your go-to food application.
+Whether you're planning a meal, learning a new dish, shopping for ingredients, or just creating your next grocery list CulinaryCrafts is your go-to food application.
 Dive in and let your culinary adventure begin!

 ## Features
 1. **Navigation Bar**: The navigation bar includes options for Home, Recipes, Socials, Ingredients, Login/Signup, and a Cart button.